 The AMBER Plan

-The AMBER Plan is a voluntary, cooperative partnership between law enforcement agencies and broadcasting companies to notify the public of a child’s abduction.
+The Amber Plan is a voluntary partnership between law enforcement agencies and broadcasting companies.
 Together, they activate an emergency bulletin to be used in serious child-abduction cases.
 Broadcasters receive information from police and use an Emergency Alert System (EAS) to air a complete description of the child abducted as well as the suspect.
-This fast-acting system works in combination with the help of the public to assist in the safe return of an abducted child.

 How It Works

-- Law enforcement must have reasonable grounds to believe that an abduction has taken place prior to issuing the alert.
+- Law enforcement must confirm that an abduction has taken place prior to issuing the alert.

 - The individual must be a child (in Canada this is defined as under 18 years of age) or have a proven mental or physical disability.

-- The child is believed to be in danger of serious bodily harm or death.
+- The child is believed to be in danger of bodily harm or death.

 - There is sufficient descriptive information that will help the public to identify the child or the suspected abductor.

 When it is determined that the criteria for an Amber Alert have been met, the information is assembled and released for public distribution.
 The information includes a description or a photo of the child, a description of the suspected abductor and the suspected vehicle, as well as any other valuable information that could be used to identify the child or the suspect.
 This information is then distributed to radio and television stations that have been designated the primary stations under the Emergency Alert System.
 These then send out the same information to other radio and television stations through the EAS for immediate broadcasting.
 This allows a great number of people to see or hear the broadcast within a short period of time.

 An AMBER Alert is only used for the most serious abduction cases, where the life of the victim is believed to be in grave danger, as not to overuse the system and minimize its effect on listeners.